 - elongating words

-- making jerky movements while talking (usually involving the head)
+- making jerky movements while talking (usually

 - blinking several times while talking